Essential Skills: Becoming a Physical Therapist

 While the educational and licensing requirements are crucial, certain personal attributes are equally important for aspiring physical therapists:

-Empathy: Physical therapists work closely with individuals who may be experiencing pain, discomfort, or limited mobility.
+Empathy: Physical therapists work closely with individuals who may be pain, discomfort, or limited mobility.
 Having empathy and the ability to connect with patients on an emotional level is essential for providing effective care and support.

 Communication: Effective communication skills are vital for physical therapists to explain treatment plans, educate patients on exercises and techniques, and collaborate with other healthcare professionals.
 Good communication ensures that patients understand their conditions and are actively involved in their recovery process.